-- We raise awareness of staff regarding the issues of FGM through whole school training - The Relationships and Sex education (RSE) curriculum supports pupils understanding of their bodies and keeping themselves safe. - Absences are monitored carefully, keeping this risk in mind
+- We raise awareness of staff regarding the issues of FGM through regular whole school training - The Relationships and Sex education (RSE) curriculum supports pupils understanding of their bodies and keeping themselves safe.

+· Absences are monitored carefully, keeping this risk in mind

-It is a mandatory responsibility of all staff members to report any suspicion of FGM to the police if the child is under 18 years of age.
-If any of our staff are aware of such concerns, staff will, in the first instance, report their concerns to the DSL and/or Headteacher and then take appropriate steps to either directly contact the Police or seek advice from Duty & Advice, Children's Social Care.
+It is a mandatory responsibility of staff members to report any suspicion of FGM to the police if the child is under 18 years of age.
+If any of our staff are aware of such concerns, staff will, in the first instance, report their concerns to the DSL and/or Headteacher and then take appropriate steps to either directly contact the Police or seek advice from children's social care.